arizvisa/ida-minsc/docs/static/tagging.rst

 This format represents the attributes commonly associated with a dictionary.
 If a user chooses to not use this special format, then when utilizing the tag api the entire comment is treated as an "empty" tag using an empty string as its key.
-Please see :ref:`tag-examples` for an example of this.
+Please see :ref:`tagging-examples` for an example of this.

 Due to a limitation of IDA with regards to the size of comments and this abuse of using comments to store tag values, tags have a limited size.
 If the user